Universal thermodynamic topological classes of black holes in perfect fluid dark matter background: Introduction

 The two key parameters, $r_h$ and $\Theta$, are confined to the following domains $0 < r_h < +\infty$ and $0\le \Theta\le \pi$, respectively.
 It should be noted that the component $\phi^\Theta$ diverges at $\Theta = 0,\pi$, where it points an outgoing pointing vector in the respective regions.
 The point where $\phi^{r_h}$ vanishes identifies black hole states as zero points (or defects) of the vector field.
 Duan's $\phi$-mapping topological current theory suggests that a topological charge, known as the winding number $w$, can be assigned to each zero point or black hole state~\cite{duan1, duan2}.
 A positive winding number represents a positive heat capacity, which corresponds to a stable black hole, whereas a negative winding number corresponds to a negative heat capacity, which is responsible for an unstable black hole.
 The sum of the winding numbers, known as the topological number $W$, can be determined as follows:

-where $w_i$ represents the winding number corresponding to the $i$-th zero point and characterizes the thermodynamical topological class of the black hole.
-Recent studies suggest that all black holes can be universally classified into four thermodynamical classes: $W^{1-}, ~W^{0+}, ~W^{0-}$, and $W^{1+}$, based on the stable and unstable black hole states indicated by the winding numbers of the field $\phi$~\cite{rtop3unipaper,rtop4unitopo}.
+where $w_i$ represents the winding number corresponding to the ith zero point and characterizes the thermodynamical topological class of the black hole.
+Recent studies suggest that all black holes can be universally classified into four thermodynamical classes: $W^{1-}, ~W^{0+}, ~W^{0-}$, and $W^{1+}$, based on the stable and unstable black hole states indicated by the winding numbers of the vector field $\phi$~\cite{rtop3unipaper,rtop4unitopo}.
 This topological classification may provide insights into thermodynamic properties, contributing to a better understanding of black hole physics.

-This paper is organized as follows: In the subsequent section, we study the topological the universal topological classifications concerning family of static and stationary black holes within the context of PFDM.
-Moving forward, in sections II our focus shifts to an examination of the topological classes associated Schwarzschild black holes in the presence of PFDM.
-We extend our analysis in section III to encompass the Reissner–Nordström black hole existing within the PFDM framework.
-Additionally, in section IV, we discuss the topological classes of Kerr, and Kerr–Newman black.
-In section V and VI, we discuss the how the Schwarszchild-Ads and Kerr-Ads black holes can be classify thermodynamically.
-Our paper culminates with a presentation of conclusions, outlined in section VI.
+This paper is organized as follows: In sections II we do an examination of the topological classes associated Schwarzschild black holes in the presence of PFDM.
+We extend the analysis in section III to encompass the Reissner–Nordström black hole existing within the PFDM framework.
+In section IV, the topological classes of Kerr, and Kerr–Newman black are discussed.
+In section V and VI, we discuss how can the Schwarszchild-AdS and Kerr-AdS black holes be classified thermodynamically.
+Our paper culminates with a presentation of conclusions, outlined in section VII.
 We shall adopt units such that $c=1=G.$